rishabh-j-23/obsidian-notes/Projects/AeroSync.md

   - projects
 ---
 ## TODO:
-- [ ] remove old zipfile from google drive before every upload
+- [x] remove old zipfile from google drive before every upload
-    - [ ] save zip file id in sqllite
+    - [x] save zip file id in sqllite
-    - [ ] remove then upload
+    - [x] remove then upload
+        - [ ] removed old but new one not appearing
 - [ ] create an executable
 - [ ] implement onedrive
 - [ ] implement dropbox